MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification-update-contacts.md

 1. Specify the rules and conditions to define your cluster.

 1. Select **Done**.
 The cluster is created when the unification process is complete.
 The cluster identifiers are added as new fields to the *Customer* entity.

+## Manage semantic mappings

+What can you change in semantic mappings?

+## Manage the contact and account relationship

+What can you change?

 ## Run matching conditions